Tarius87/QS/README.md

 # QS
-Manage and store files
+Manage and store files.
-To help verify the system
+Help verify the system.
-Expand Quality Stoner brand by partnering with Algorand
+Expand Quality Stoner brand by partnering with Algorand.